 Extra: A UK specific place where I get those little odd bits and pieces you need such as wires and resistors for example, I normally head to Bitsbox which has a good selection and is usually very quick with delivery.
 The single core wire bundle for example is one I order a fair amount of as it’s great for breadboard work.

-So those are mostly where I go if I need to save the pennies.
-They offer a cheap way to be able to get some components so you can have a play around and experiment so as long as you don’t mind waiting for slightly longer delivery times.
+So those sites are mostly where I go if I need to save the pennies.
+They offer a cheap way to be able to get some components so you can have a play around and experiment.
+As long as you don’t mind waiting for slightly longer delivery times.

 Have you found any hidden gem places that sell components at cheaper prices?
-Any that also have good delivery times?
-I’d love to know where everyone else is going for components, please feel free to leave a comment!
+Any places with fast delivery times?
+I’d love to know where everyone else is going for components.
+Hit me up with a comment!